Entry and exit

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the
+The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+See the

 Aviation Safety Network website for information on aviation safety in Thailand.

-You are subject to the local laws of Thailand, including ones that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular Services Charter.
+Consular services charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Lengthy prison terms up to 15 years can be imposed for insulting the monarchy or defacing images of the monarch and his family.
 This includes destroying bank notes bearing the King's image.